Questions about our classes, programs, or swimming in general? Below you’ll find the answers you’re looking for.

 All absences must be reported to SwimWest ahead of the missed class to qualify for a makeup lesson.
 When we are aware of absence ahead of time, we can offer more availability to families for scheduling makeups.

-Due to our rapidly changing enrollment, we can only schedule makeup lessons within 24 hours of the scheduled makeup class.
+Due to our rapidly changing enrollment, we can only schedule makeup lessons no more than one day prior of the scheduled makeup class.
 Calling the day before you wish to schedule your makeup lesson or the day of, ensures you will be offered the most current availability and will greatly reduce the chance your makeup lesson might need to be rescheduled due to a new enrollment.

 An unexcused absences is when you failed to notify SwimWest before the absence occurred.
 All unexcused absences will be eligible for a family swim pass.